mattmorgante/laravel-vegaroo/readme.md

 - Fix micronutrient graph on mobile

 Data Feature / Daily Dozen
-- datepicker
-- style daily
 - servings on home page as well (more info on the detail page)
 - disable caching on home
-- stays green if it goes down!
+- weekly report is wrong
+- fill date field on page load
+- day before / after buttons
 - Content and images for detail pages with links to recipes

 ------------------------------------------------